gbmhunter/blog/content/programming/languages/c/string-manipulation/_index.md

 ### strtod()

 This stands for (string-to-double).
 It is a safer way of converting strings to doubles than `atof()`.
 The code example below shows how to use `strtod()` to convert a string to a double and also how to check that the input string contained a valid number.
+Newer versions of C/C++ also provide `strtof()` which performs the same function but returns a `float` rather than a `double`.

 ```c
 double ConvertStringToDouble(char* input) {